neuvector/scanner-java-wrapper/README.md

     //Login credentials to the Registry
     String nvRegUser = "";
     String nvPassword = "";

+    //The path to keep the scan report.
+    //When run it in Jenkins plugin, you can use the project's build path as the mountPath String mountPath = "/temp";

-    String mountPath = "/temp"; //The path to keep the scan report.
-If you don't assign a value to it, it will use the path "/var/neuvector" by default. com.neuvector.model.NVScanner scanner = new NVScanner(nvScannerImage, nvRegistryURL, nvRegistryUser, nvRegistryPassword, mountPath);
+    // If you don't assign a value to it, it will use the default path "/var/neuvector" to save the scan report.
+    // NVScanner scanner = new NVScanner(nvScannerImage, nvRegistryURL, nvRegistryUser, nvRegistryPassword)
+    com.neuvector.model.NVScanner scanner = new NVScanner(nvScannerImage, nvRegistryURL, nvRegistryUser, nvRegistryPassword, mountPath);

     //NeuVector license to run the Scanner